 Take your project further

-Apply now for the Sprout Ideas Fellowship and continue to be part of a movement of youth-led community impact.Apply Now
+The Sprout Ideas Fellowship is supporting over 100 participants to be part of a movement of youth-led community impact.Meet the Fellows

-As a Sprout Ideas Fellow, you get access to a seed grant, a platform to fundraise, and training and skill-building in support of a volunteer-led project.
+As a Sprout Ideas Fellow, you get access to a seed grant, training and skill-building, mentorship and additional funding opportunities in support of a volunteer-led project.

 All Fellows will receive a $500 grant upon completion of specific training and submitted project elements.

-Fellows have the opportunity to raise additional tax-receipted funds with the first $1,000 matched by Fellowship partners.
+Fellows have the opportunity to access additional funds raised from Fellowship partners and donors.

 Training and Peer Learning Circles